s-w-1-t-c-h/dart_rs/README.md

 3. Grab rs.dart from this repo

-4. Modify the host and port to a value that suitable to you
+4. Modify the host and port to a value that suits you

 5. Open a command prompt and compile the binary with dart2native: